SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ### Opening a window

-As we have shown in previous sections, to open a user interface you need to instantiate the `SpPresenter` for that interface and send it the `openWithSpec` message.
+As we have shown in previous sections, to open a user interface you need to instantiate the `SpPresenter` for that interface and send it the `open` message.
 This creates an instance of `SpWindowPresenter` which points to the window containing the user interface and shows it in a window on screen.

-We have also seen the `openWithSpec:` method, notably in Chapter *@cha_layout_construction@*, that takes the name of a layout message as argument.
-Instead of using the default layout \(whose lookup is described in Section *@sec_layoutmethod@*\), the opened UI will use the layout returned by that method.
-A second variant is `openWithSpecLayout:` that takes a `SpLayout` instance \(or an instance of its subclasses\).
+We have also seen the `openWithLayout:` method  that takes a layout (instance of SpLayout subclasses) as argument.
+Instead of using the default layout, the opened UI will use the layout passed as argument.

 For example, below we show the three ways we can open a window for our `WindowExample`.
 It will open three identical windows as shown in *@windowExample1@*.

 ```
 | we |
 we := WindowExamplePresenter new.
+we open.
-we openWithSpec.
+we openWithLayout: aLayout.
-we openWithSpec: #defaultSpec.
+we openWithLayout: aLayout
-we openWithSpecLayout: we defaultSpec
 ```

 ### Opening a dialog box and its configuration options

 Spec provides for an easy way to open a UI as a simple dialog box with _Ok_ and _Cancel_ buttons \(that has no icons for resizing, closing or the window menu\).
-To do this, send the message `openDialogWithSpec` as below:
+To do this, send the message `openDialog` as below:

 ```
 | we diag |
 we := WindowExamplePresenter new.
-diag := we openDialogWithSpec
+diag := we openDialog
 ```